Meghan Markle Won’t Keep This Tradition Started By Princess Diana After Baby Birth

 Meghan Markle, the wife of Prince Harry, is reportedly not going to keep up a tradition begun by her late mother-in-law Princess Diana, one that has been cherished by royal watchers since the birth of Prince William in 1981.

-According to Emily Andrews, a royal commentator who appeared on the podcast On Heir, Markle is allegedly stepping away from the infamous royal photo op that has become standard fare for new royal parents as they meet the press for the first time with their child shortly after the baby’s birth.
+According to Emily Andrews, a royal commentator who appeared on the podcast On Heir, Markle is stepping away from the well-known royal photo op that has become standard fare for new royal parents as they meet the press for the first time with their child shortly after the baby’s birth.

-Us Weekly reported that Andrews claims, “At the moment, we understand that she isn’t … she doesn’t want to do that, isn’t going to do that.”
+“At the moment, we understand that she isn’t … she doesn’t want to do that, isn’t going to do that,” Us Weekly quoted Andrews as saying.

 Omid Scobie, a Royal commentator, noted on the podcast, “Given what we know about Meghan, the optics of a totally glamorous, picture-perfect moment hours after giving birth are not quite in alignment with her views on the world.”